nurlailathw-jpg/data-bootcamp-12-/README.md

 FROM tracks

-/* Regular expression
-GLOB sensitive case
-*/
+There is a difference  between GLOB and LIKE
+- GLOB is case-sensitive
-WHERE name LIKE'%k'
+- LIKE is case-insensitive:  eg.WHERE name LIKE'%k'